-Suman malagkit is a popular native Filipino delicacies and truly a classic favourite and made by steaming small sticky rice cake mixture made by malagit rice, coconut milk and salt after wrapping in banana leaves.
+Suman malagkit is a Filipino steamed rice cake made with rice cake mixture made by malagit rice, coconut milk and salt after wrapping in banana leaves.
 It is topped up with a latic sauce made by coconut milk, sugar and salt.
 These small Suman malagkit cakes are packed with creaminess from the coconut drizzled with some rich caramel latik sauce.
 It is best eaten anytime of the day, especially with some hot coffee on the side.

 SUMAN MALAGKIT WITH LATIK SAUCE

 If you are a bonafide fan of Yummy Kitchen, you’ll know at this point that I really love making different types of kakanin.
 When you think about kakanins, suman is surely on the top 5 of your list.
 The suman malagkit recipe I’ll share with you is a recipe I learned from my very own lola.
 My lola has been making suman for decades already.
 She’s a great cook and my go-to person when I’m having kitchen problems.
 Most of the recipes I share in Yummy Kitchen are inspired by her.

 Suman is one of the most famous Filipino delicacy.
 There are different types of suman like suman sa lihiya, suman pinipig, black rice suman, tupig, suman balinghoy and many more.
 Although a variety of main ingredient is used, the most common main ingredient is the sticky rice.
 If you’re going to the market to get some sticky rice, just ask for “malagkit na bigas”.
 This is a starchy type of rice best used for a sticky suman.
 It can also be used to other sticky and thick dishes like champorado and biko.